2021 Holiday Marketing Tips for Multi-Location Brands

-- Consider special hours for loyal customers — If you are a higher end retailer, spa, or salon, consider creating special hours for your loyal customers.
+- Consider special hours for loyal customers — If you are a higher-end retailer, spa, or salon, consider creating special hours for your loyal customers.

-These hours can be "by appointment only" to ensure less people and a more relaxed experience.
+These hours can be "by appointment only" to ensure fewer people and a more relaxed experience.
 Retailers can offer the opportunity to schedule an appointment with a shopping assistant and spas can create an extra special in-store experience for loyal customers that might include a bit of bubbly and a free gift with their service.

 These experiences can be advertised as "no-lines" and "hassle-free."

-- Make an extra effort to create omnichannel brand experiences — According to Google, this season’s shopper will be more omnichannel than ever.
+- Make an extra effort to create omnichannel brand experiences — According to Google, this season’s shoppers will be more omnichannel than ever.
 Make sure you have an agile online and offline strategy to meet consumers when and where they feel comfortable.

 - Provide easy online access to in-store inventory — With the ongoing supply chain issues that are expected to impact the holiday retail season, holiday shoppers want to know what they are buying before heading in-store.
-More people will be looking for those hard to find items so you can be transparent about your inventory, this is an opportunity to exceed customers’ expectations — a key factor of a great local customer experience.
+More people will be looking for those hard-to-find items so you can be transparent about your inventory, this is an opportunity to exceed customers’ expectations — a key factor of a great local customer experience.

 However, it seems that brands have a way to go to meet consumers’ expectations as research reveals 41% of shoppers wish stores would share their inventory more effectively.